oaknational/Retool-Helpers/README.md

 The bundled code can be included on a page as a `<script>` tag.
 Once loaded the functions will be available on the `OakRetoolHelpers` object attached to the global `Window` scope, e.g. `OakRetoolHelpers.slugify(myString)`.
 See the [browser test file](browser_test/index.html) for an example.

+## Documentation

+Documentation can be read locally by using the command `npm run open-docs`

 ## Contributions

 We are not currently accepting external contributions, thank you.